 3. Deep Breathing

 If you find yourself so overwhelmed and out of control that you just can’t calm down, then try deep breathing.
 In a quiet spot alone, sit down and begin to breathe in and out through your nose deeply.
 Pay special attention to focus on the actions that you are performing.
 Deep breathing is a great way to deal with a bad day because it releases tension, relaxes the mind and body, and helps to elevate moods.
+I love how breathing techniques can reduce stress and make you feel calmer.

 The best thing that you can do for yourself is to pray.
 When I feel that emotions are out of my control, I pray to God asking for understanding, forgiveness, strength, peace, and compassion.
 At times, nothing soothes my heavy heart and soul, like letting go and allowing God to carry it all.